asugden/duq_ds3_2024/SYLLABUS.md

 ## Week 4

 - Talk about the hackathon
+- Talk about Semantle
-- Decision trees
+- Decision trees slides
   - Random forest
   - XGBoost
 - Download the wine quality dataset: https://archive.ics.uci.edu/dataset/186/wine+quality
   - Use it with an xgboost model
 - Natural language processing